Storing whisky correctly

 ⬆️ Always store upright!

-- The cork becomes porous and brittle.
+- The cork becomes porous and brittle

-- Cork taint transfers to the whisky.
+- Cork taste transfers to the whiskey

-- The seal is leaking
+- The seal becomes leaky

 - Oxidation is accelerated